fluentassertions/fluentassertions/Home.md

 	.Including(pi => pi.PropertyPath.EndsWidth("Date"));
 ```

-**Including Properties and/or Fields**
+### Including properties and/or fields ###

-You may also configure member inclusion more more broadly.
-Barring other configuration, Fluent Assertions will include all all [public] properties and fields.
-This behavior can be configured:
+You may also configure member inclusion more broadly.
+Barring other configuration, Fluent Assertions will include all `public` properties and fields.
+This behavior can be changed:

 ```csharp
 // Include Fields